TecharyJames/TecharyJames/README.md

 - 👋 Hi, I’m @TecharyJames
 - 👀 I’m interested in automation, mainly using powershell.
-- 🌱 I’m currently learning powershell stuff, anything to help with my sysadmin job.
+- 🌱 I’m currently learning powershell stuff, anything to help with my InfoSec job.
 - 📫 You can reach me on jtarran@techary.com.

 <!---